 Impacted wisdom teeth result from either the last set of molars developing but failing to erupt — remaining encased in the jaw’s soft tissue — or from only partially erupting, creating a passageway for bacteria to get into the soft tissue.

 What Are Common Complications Associated with Wisdom Teeth?

 In an effort to avoid the pain and complications associated with impacted wisdom teeth and tooth misalignment, Fort Lauderdale dentist Dr. Kellner’s approach to your family’s ongoing dental healthcare plan will include the monitoring and removal of wisdom teeth.
 Typically, the earlier the need for wisdom teeth removal is identified, the better; early removal can prevent damage to neighboring healthy teeth, bone, gum tissue, nerves, and blood vessels.

 Does everyone need to get their wisdom teeth removed?

 Some have the fortune of avoiding problems such as impacted wisdom teeth altogether, but in the worst cases, gum infections, jawbone cysts, and bone loss can occur.
-Therefore, Dr. Friedland often recommends wisdom teeth removal.
+Therefore, Dr. Kellner often recommends wisdom teeth removal.

 At what age should I have my wisdom teeth removed?

 Though there is no “right” age to have your wisdom teeth removed, the surgery and healing from it are much easier at a younger age.
 Wisdom teeth extraction is typically recommended between the ages of 12 and 25.
-Removal may become necessary if your Fort Lauderdale dentist sees potential for complications should the teeth begin to grow in.
+Removal may become necessary if your Fort Lauderdale dentist sees the potential for complications should the teeth begin to grow in.

 Is wisdom teeth removal painful?